ABOUT THE ONLY ANIMAL

 - We will investigate sensory-friendly performances and relaxed performances when possible and appropriate as a part of our development process

-The Only Animal values the diversity of its workforce, volunteers, patrons and visitors ( ‘Participants’) and is committed to providing an environment supportive of human dignity and respect.
-This ‘Accessibility Plan’ works and is updated with, The Only Animal ‘Healthy Workplace Plan’ and ‘Inclusion, Diversity, Equity and Accessibility (IDEA) Policy’
+The Only Animal values the diversity of its workforce, volunteers, patrons and visitors (‘Participants’) and is committed to providing an environment supportive of human dignity and respect.
+This ‘Accessibility Plan’ works and is updated with, The Only Animal ‘Healthy Workplace Plan’, ‘Anti-Harassment and Non-Discrimination Policy’ and ‘Equity, Diversity and Inclusion (EDI) Policy’

 It is the policy of The Only Animal to ensure that every Participant is entitled to an accessible space and program free of intimidation, discrimination, harassment, bullying and violence.
 Harassing and/or discriminatory behaviours are those that are not welcome, which are personally offensive, which debilitate morale, and which therefore interfere with effectiveness.
 Any and all conduct that is considered harassing, coercive, intimidating, hostile, bullying or offensive in nature will not be tolerated.

-Reducing and removing barriers to accessibility include physical, cognitive, financial and cultural limitations that are within the control of The Only Animal though awareness in advance planning and focused communications.
+Reducing and removing barriers to accessibility include physical, cognitive, financial and cultural limitations that are within the control of The Only Animal through awareness in advance planning and focused communications.